-Prescription Drugs In-Network Pharmacy Out-of-Network Pharmacy Up to a 30-Day Supply: Retail and Specialty Pharmacy in the 50 States and U.S. Territories and Mail Order Pharmacy (cont'd) Tier Two: Brand-Name Drug on the Preferred Drug List You pay 25% of the cost for each fill or refill Minimum: \$45 Maximum: \$70 Not covered Tier Three: Brand-Name Drug Not on the Preferred Drug List You pay 35% of the cost for each fill or refill Minimum: \$60 Maximum: \$125 Not covered Tier Four: CVS Specialty Pharmacy Medications You pay 40% of the cost for each fill or refill Minimum: \$60 Maximum: \$125 Not covered Smoking Cessation Medications up to a 180-day supply for eligible medications.
-See the list in Smoking Cessation. limited to two attempts to stop smoking Retail or Mail Order Pharmacy The Plan pays 100% No copay Not covered Overseas Pharmacy Not applicable The Plan pays 100% No copay Anti-Obesity Medications Retail or Mail Order Pharmacy The Plan pays 100% after applicable Tier Two and Tier Three copays Not covered
+Prescription Drugs In-Network Pharmacy Out-of-Network Pharmacy Up to a 30-Day Supply: Retail and Specialty Pharmacy in the 50 States and U.S. Territories and Mail Order Pharmacy (mail order prescriptions must be written by a physician who is licensed to practice in the United States and sent to an APO/FPO mailing address) Tier One: Generic Drug generic contraceptive^{3} The Plan pays 100% No copay or deductible Not covered other generic drugs You pay deductible, then the Plan pays 100% for each fill or refill Not covered Tier Two: Brand-Name Drug on the Preferred Drug List You pay deductible, then the Plan pays 65%, Maximum \$75 for each fill or refill Not covered Tier Three: Brand-Name Drug Not on the Preferred Drug List You pay deductible, then the Plan pays 50% Maximum: \$125 for each fill or refill Not covered Tier Four: CVS Specialty Pharmacy Medications You pay deductible, then the Plan pays 50% Maximum \$125 for each fill or refill Not covered 3 Includes contraceptive implants and devices with no generic equivalent 4 Choose Generics program applies.
+See Page 50 for additional details.
+Smoking Cessation Medications up to a 180-day supply for eligible medication limited to two attempts to stop smoking Cessation .
+Retail or Mail Order Pharmacy The Plan pays 100% No copay Not covered Overseas Pharmacy Not applicable The Plan pays 100% No copay Weight Loss Drugs Retail or Mail Order Pharmacy The Plan pays 100% after applicable Tier Two and Tier Three copays Not covered Overseas Pharmacy Not applicable You pay medical plan deductible, then the Plan pays 75%